Zakenmaru/CS4395_Portfolio/README.md

 # CS4395_Portfolio
-This is a sample portfolio
+This is a sample portfolio.